Zombies

 of force to destroy these large monsters, as it will to take down their undead

 remains.
-These poisonous zombies crawl slowly, dragging along what's left
+These poisonous zombies crawl about slowly, dragging along what's

-of their spinal column.
-After a short while, a Melty Zombie will spit out
+left of their spinal columns.
+After a short while, a Melty Zombie will spit

-glob that will morph into an additional Melty Zombie; they can do this again
+out a glob that will morph into an additional Melty Zombie; they can do this

-and again, if you let them, to create a small army of their kind.
+again and again, if not quickly destroyed, to create a small army of their

 While this